 Mercari believes that every item is a hidden treasure to someone.
 Through their online marketplace that connects millions of people online, you can buy and sell second-hand items to breathe new air into your closet.

-Unique finds all from the comfort of my couch?
+Unique finds all from the comfort of your couch?
 Depop delivers on just that with its online fashion marketplace.

 Depop is easy to use and a great way to find unique second-hand fashion.
-From luxury brands to small businesses, Depop provides a wide range of options at a bargain price.
+From luxury brands to items made by small businesses and creators, Depop provides a wide range of options at bargain prices.

 An award-winning retail franchise, Uptown Cheapskate buys your used clothing while giving you a wide variety of options to shop through in their brick-and-mortar locations.